AmineMekki01/medical_chatbot_llama2/README.md

 - 7. The llm model generates the answer.

 # how to run
-- first you need to download the model from HF
+- first you need to download the model from HF\
+- you need to put your data in the data folder
+- run the ingest_data_VDB.py to ingest the data into the vector database and will in the folder vectorstores/db_faiss
 - use chainlit to run the model chainlit run chatbot.py